-The Tezos blockchain is an open-source platform that supports the deployment of smart contracts and the execution of peer-to-peer transactions.
+The Tezos blockchain is an open-source decentralized platform that supports the deployment of smart contracts and the execution of peer-to-peer transactions.

 XTZ is the native currency of the Tezos blockchain and users who hold XTZ tokens can vote on proposals for protocol upgrades suggested by the blockchain devs since the network achieves consensus using proof-of-stake.